 Thanks to generous donations from our community, KCHC provides new and gently used household items for clients transitioning from homelessness to housing.
 Clients can “shop” for items needed to set up their new home, such as bedding, towels, household goods, kitchenware, and basic furnishings.
 Volunteers provide critical support, helping us to transport furniture and move clients into their new homes.
 Learn how you can donate much-needed items or volunteer.

 Once a client secures housing, we celebrate the accomplishment together and continue the work towards stabilization and self-sufficiency.
 Although a lack of housing is often the most acute need for our clients, many times it is a symptom and not the primary cause of instability.
 Once housed and no longer experiencing constant crisis, clients are often better able to address underlying issues and obtain the education or skills necessary to attain their individualized plan of care goals.
 As a result, the Aftercare stage of our program is often the most critical to long-term success.
 Our case managers remain actively involved with their clients, build upon the trusting relationships they have established, and support clients to make forward progress.
-Clients will “graduate” from our client care model when they feel prepared and have the necessary skills and resources to maintain long-term independence.
+Clients will “graduate” from our client care model when they and their case manger feel they are prepared and have the necessary skills and resources to maintain long-term independence.

 How To Help